Individual results may vary.

 Talk to your health care provider about how to manage low blood sugar.

 How should I take NovoLog®?

-- Check your blood sugar levels as directed by your health care provider.
+- Check your blood sugar levels.
+Ask your health care provider

 What are the possible side effects of NovoLog®?